vicimikul/lifi-fee-scraper/README.md

 - External services are mocked using Jest mock functions
 - Configuration is mocked for different test scenarios

-### Test Data

-Test data is stored in `tests/fixtures/` and includes:

-- Sample blockchain events
-- Database state snapshots
-- Configuration variations
-- Error scenarios

 ## License

-Private repository - All rights reserved
+Victor-Cristian Florea's personal work - All rights reserved